-Using OpenDDS in a CMake Project#
+Using OpenDDS in a CMake Project¶

-OpenDDS can be used with CMake-based projects by using the OpenDDS CMake config package.
 This package bridges the gap between the MPC build system used by OpenDDS and CMake-based projects by providing imported library targets and the ability to add IDL to a target using opendds_target_sources.

-CMake version 3.3.2 or greater is required to use the CMake package, but some some features require newer versions.
+CMake version 3.3.2 or greater is required to use the CMake package, but some features require newer versions.

-Using the OpenDDS CMake Package#
+Using the OpenDDS CMake Package¶

-Developer’s Guide Messenger Example#
+Developer’s Guide Messenger Example¶

 For a simple quick-start example of a CMakeLists.txt using OpenDDS with CMake see the Developer’s Guide Messenger example.
-The following instructions show how to configure and build it:

 Make sure the environment is setup by using source setenv.sh.